New York City’s Tour Highlights

-NYC HISTORIC TOURS – 1 to 2 hours
+A BIT OF HISTORY – 1 to 2 hours

-Take a historic tour of New York City on Staten Island, with a stop at the Victorian (35) Alice Austen House Museum, where one of America’s first and most prolific female photographers lived, and (36) Historic Richmond Town, a living-history museum that is a sprawling complex of colonial-period homes, shops and buildings with guides in period dress.
+Journey back in time on Staten Island, with a stop at the Victorian (35) Alice Austen House Museum, where one of America’s first and most prolific female photographers lived, and (36) Historic Richmond Town, a living-history museum that is a sprawling complex of colonial-period homes, shops and buildings with guides in period dress.